 FireEye doesn't become a firm that big by having poor security practices.
-They are a very respectable organization, and to criticize this doesn't solve anything.
+They are a well respectable organization, and to criticize this, doesn't solve anything.

 "What this breach is doing, is providing everyone with a reminder of what's important to an organization when it comes to defending itself against cyber-attacks." - Derek White

 Cyber threats come in all shapes and sizes.
 From basic attacks to sophisticated attacks, no organization is breach-proof.
 Attackers aren't much different than home burglars.
 The main difference?
 Cyber-criminals don't usually break-in, they are allowed in.